CBIIT/bento-docs/source/configuration/data-access-request-service.md

 ### Usage
 To use this configuration, follow these steps:

-1. Import the pageTitle and formFields variables from this file into your code.
+1. Import the pageTitle and formFields variables from this file into the code.
-2. Implement the DataAccessRequest component in your code using the formFields configuration object.
+2. Implement the DataAccessRequest component into the code using the formFields configuration object.
 3. Customize the page's look and feel by making changes to the formFields object.

 ### Configuration